Understanding Personal Injury Litigation in Vermont & New Hampshire

 In the event all previous negotiations and mediation have failed, we now enter the final stages of trial preparation.
 And, believe it or not, after all the work that’s already been done, there’s still lots more work to be done before trial begins.
 Jury selection, being among the most important.

 In an interesting way, jury selection is almost like a panel competition, though with very serious stakes.
 You start with perhaps 30 potential jurors.
 And then an attorney representing each party gets to tell the potential jurors a little about the case.
-After giving them some general information (argument is now allowed during jury selection), the attorneys get to ask questions.
+After giving the potential jurors some general information about the case (argument is not allowed during jury selection), the attorneys get to ask questions.
 And so begins “voir dire”.

-Jury Selection is a process through which the attorneys for all sides get to meet the jury pool (all the people called to jury duty)and try and try to whittle it down to a jury, usually of 12.
+Jury Selection is a process through which the attorneys for all sides get to meet the jury pool (all the people called to jury duty) and try to whittle it down to a jury, usually of 12.
 So how does that happen?
 The rules are relatively simple.

 While talking to the prospective jurors, we get to ask them lots of questions.
 This process is called “voir dire” which translates from French to mean “to tell the truth.”
 We’re trying to get the potential jurors “to tell the truth” in response to our questions.
 More importantly, we’re trying to learn the potential jurors’ “truths.”

 The questions the attorneys ask will allow us to get some sense of the people in the jury pool.
 They will lead to some of the potential jurors being removed from the pool “for cause.”
-They will who to consider to have removed without cause (called a “peremptory challenge).
+There are also potential jurors that the either of the parties will have removed without cause, through what’s called a “peremptory challenge.”
 Let’s examine those processes below.

 Removal for Cause

-Peremptory challenge means that any party can have a certain amount of prospective jurors removed for any reason they like.
+Peremptory challenges allow any party to remove a certain amount of prospective jurors for any reason at all.
 As opposed to Removals for Cause, Peremptory Challenges in Vermont and New Hampshire are limited in the amount you can have.
 Otherwise, it would be almost impossible to impanel a jury.

 The Heart of Voir Dire

-Good trial attorneys will work very hard to hone their craft so that, through the dialogue with the potential jurors they can pinpoint which to have removed.
+Good trial attorneys will work very hard to hone their craft so that, through the dialogue with the potential jurors they can give their client’s the best chance for a fair trial.
 As a plaintiff’s attorney, I try to open dialogue with the potential jurors by asking them questions about the issues of the case that I think might affect their ability to judge the case fairly.
 For example, if I represent an individual that was injured by a family member, some of the questions I would ask would center on how that makes the jurors feel.

 There is also some level of science behind it.
 We can’t just count on honest answers from all prospective jurors from our voir dire questions.
-Again, they’re humans.
-Just like you and I. I’m not sure I would be so eager to pipe up and offer the biases I might hold about a certain case.
+Again, they’re humans — just like everyone esle in the court room.
+I’m not sure I would be so eager to pipe up and offer the biases I might hold about a certain case.
 I might not even be aware of them.
 We all have biases, but most of us try to keep them to ourselves.
-This is probably easiest to explain by illustrating the point.
+This is probably easiest to explain with an example.

 This is it.
 What all of the previous work, time, and expense has built toward.
 It’s time to tell your story.
 What happened to you.
-Why it happened to you.
-Why it shouldn’t have happened to you.
-And what it has meant, and continues to mean, to your life.
+Why it happened.
+Why it shouldn’t have happened.
+And what it has meant, and continues to mean, to you.

-Trial begins with opening.
+Trial begins with opening opening statements.
 The attorneys get to speak directly to the jury.
 As plaintiff’s attorneys, we begin.

-In opening, we explain to the jury what they are going to learn over the course of the trial.
-How and through whom they will learn those things.
-A tremendous amount of preparation goes into preparing opening statement, because this is our first true chance to tell the jury about you, our client.
-About why we’re here.
-To leave an imprint upon them.
-To give them our word that what we are telling them during opening will be confirmed through the course of the trial by witness testimony and other evidence.
+In opening, we explain to the jury what they are going to learn over the course of the trial, and how and through what witnesses they will learn those things.
+A tremendous amount of preparation goes into preparing opening statement, because this is our first true chance to tell the jury about our client, about why we’re here, and to leave an imprint upon them.
+We need to give them our word that what we are telling them during opening will be confirmed through the course of the trial by witness testimony and other evidence.
 We set the tone for the trial ahead and tell them what the case is really about, and what the law requires of them in assessing the case.
 We tell them your story.
 And we allow them to understand and feel your story.

 The defense will then get their opportunity to deliver their opening.
 They will of course impress their theory of the case upon the jury.